KdxKenshin/DSA-Namibian-Telecomunications-Company/README.md

 This project implements a phonebook application for NamTeleCompany, providing essential functionalities such as inserting, searching, updating, deleting, and sorting contacts.
 Users can also mark contacts as favourites and display either all contacts or only their favourites.
-The implementation uses simple linear data structures like ArrayList and basic algorithms, focusing on delivering an efficient, easyto-use system
+The implementation uses simple linear data structures like ArrayList and basic algorithms, focusing on delivering an efficient, easy to-use system

 Features
 Insert Contact: Add a new contact to the phonebook.